SPINAL ANESTHESIA

 -

-Lying flat or head down? new study seeks best anesthesia combo
+Lying flat or head down? study seeks best position for safer spinal anesthesia

-Knowledge-focused Not yet recruitingThis study looks at how different patient positions and doses of a numbing drug (bupivacaine) affect spinal anesthesia for urogenital surgery.
-About 100 adults will be randomly placed in one of four groups, combining a lower or standard dose with lying flat or head-down position.…
+Knowledge-focused Not yet recruitingThis study looks at how different patient positions and doses of the numbing drug bupivacaine affect spinal anesthesia for urogenital surgery.
+About 100 adults will be randomly placed in one of four groups: low or standard dose, combined with lying flat or head-down position.
+The…

 Matched conditions: SPINAL ANESTHESIA